What are warts?

 - Thickening of the skin or a rough, bumpy area

-- Sometimes black dots in the wart, these are tiny blood vessels
+- Sometimes black dots in the wart, these are small blood vessels

-- Discomfort with pressure on the foot, such as in shoes
+- Discomfort with pressure on the foot, e.g. in shoes

 What can a podiatrist do?